-Teacher candidates are expected to complete all requirements associated with the Bachelor of Science degree with a concentration in Elementary Education, Including both course work and clinical experiences.
-The Praxis I: Reading, Mathematics, and Writing (or relevant exemption test) and the Praxis II (10014: Elementary Education) must be passed prior to admission to methods classes.
+Teacher candidates are expected to complete all requirements associated with the Bachelor of Science degree with a concentration in Elementary Education K-6, including both course work and clinical experiences.
 Teacher candidates are required to register for EDU 102, E-folio as the initial course in the program as this course will allow them to document various course requirements needed to satisfy individual program competencies.
-The College of Education sets a minimum grade of C for all Education core courses (ECE, EDU, RDG, and EPY)
+The College of Education sets a minimum grade of "C" for all Education core courses (ECE, EDU, RDG, and EPY).